 - Within 60 days of the end of the award year, the PI must submit a report describing the outcomes of the project, including a listing of any papers, presentations and creative works.
-The Office of the Vice President for Research will provide the Research Policies Council with an annual report on scholarly activity resulting from the SFSA program.
+The Office of the Vice President for Research will provide the RPC with an annual report on scholarly activity resulting from the SFSA program.

 - Awardees cannot draw on Faculty Research and Creative Activity Award and SFSA funds during the same fiscal year.
 Proposals for consecutive awards (i.e., FRACAA then SFSA or SFSA then FRACAA) must disclose the existing award and include a rationale for the connection if one exists.